thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 In this example we are testing an email subscription form by first filling in the email text field, clicking the `Subscribe` button, and then asserting for the success header.

-The [TextField](/) interactor from BigTest does a lot more than what we just wrote, but this small example is a good place to start for understanding how to use `createInteractor`.
+The [TextField](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/text-field.ts) interactor from BigTest does a lot more than what we just wrote, but this small example is a good place to start for understanding how to use `createInteractor`.

-Check out the API page of [createInteractor()](/) for more details.
+Check out the source code of [createInteractor()](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/create-interactor.ts) for more details.

 ## Writing your second interactor